Starmer says ‘fighting must stop now’ in Gaza conflict

 In Glasgow for Scottish Labour’s conference, the party leader has come under fresh pressure over his stance on the crisis after members north of the border backed immediate calls for a ceasefire.

-It comes just days before an SNP-led vote on an immediate cessation of fighting this week, which Labour has so far failed to rule out backing amid fears the Commons motion could reopen deep divides among MPs.
+It comes just days before an SNP-led vote on an immediate cessation of fighting this week, which Labour has so far not ruled out backing amid fears the Commons motion could reopen deep divides among MPs.

-Sir Keir won sustained applause as he called for a “ceasefire that lasts”, notably avoiding using the carefully-chosen term “sustainable ceasefire” in his address to Scottish members.
+Sir Keir won lengthy applause as he called for a “ceasefire that lasts”, notably avoiding using the carefully chosen term “sustainable ceasefire” in his address to Scottish members.

 The Labour leader, fresh from an appearance at a gathering of top politicians in Germany, said every conversation there had focused on the crisis in the Middle East.